-Marangu Route is also known as the “Coca Cola” or “tourist” route.
+Mount Kilimanjaro Climbing: 5 Days Marangu Route is also known as the “Coca Cola” or “tourist” route.
 It is the easiest and shortest route to the summit.
-This is also the only route with the comforts of sleeping huts at every camp site with solar lights and comfortable beds.
+This is also the only route with the comforts of sleeping huts at every campsite with solar lights and comfortable beds.
 The huts are communal, and the bunks have a sponge mattress and pillow.
+Go on Our Mount Kilimanjaro Climbing 5-Day Marangu Route or 6-Day 98% Summit Success!

 There are 60 beds at both Mandara and Kibo Huts and 120 beds at Horombo Hut.
 Bathrooms and running water are available at the two lower huts.
-Mens’ and ladies’ latrines are available at the last camp but are very basic.
-This route is usually done in 5 days but can be done in 6 days for better acclimatization.
+Men’s’ and ladies’ latrines are available at the last camp but are very basic.
+This route is usually done in 5 Days Marangu Route but can be done in 6 days for better acclimatization.
 The extra day can be spent resting at Horombo or climbing the small peak of Mawenzi.

 You leave the glades of the rain-forest and follow an ascending path on the open moorlands to the Horombo encampment.
 Views of Mawenzi and the summit of Kibo are amazing.
-Look for giant lobelias and grounsels.
-You may begin to feel the affects of the altitude.
+Look for giant lobelias and groundsels.
+You may begin to feel the effects of the altitude.

 Ascending, we now pass the last watering point, walking onto the saddle of Kilimanjaro between the peaks of Kibo and Mawenzi.
 Vegetation begins with upper heathland but then disappears into “moonscape”.
-Dinner, rest, and prepare for summit climb.
+Dinner, rest and prepare for the summit climb.

 Very early in the morning (midnight to 2 am), commence the climb to the summit on steep and heavy scree or snow up to Gilman’s point located on the crater rim.
 Continuing, we now ascend to Uhuru Peak, which is the highest point in Africa.
 There are unbelievable views at every turn.
 Have your picture taken at the summit to show your friends and family.
 From here we descend, stopping for lunch and a rest at Kibo before continuing on to the Horombo encampment.